Erriez/reaper_csurf_vs201x/README.md

-# Building REAPER CSurf with VS2015
+# Building REAPER CSurf with Visual Studio
 This repository contains a REAPER Surface Controller (CSurf) project for all Reaper versions, running on Windows 32 and 64 bit.
-It describes step by step how to build and debug with Microsoft Visual Studio 2015 (Community Edition).
+It describes step by step how to build and debug with Microsoft Visual Studio (Free Community Edition).

 ## Introduction
 A [surface controller](https://en.wikipedia.org/wiki/Audio_control_surface) allows users to control